FRITZ!Box 7530 Service - Knowledge Base

 Using a telephone to send keypad sequences to a telephony provider

-You can use keypad sequences (combinations of characters and numbers, for example *50#) to activate and configure services offered by your telephony provider (for example voice mailbox, call diversion) in the provider's exchange.
+You can use keypad sequences (character and number sequences, for example *50#) to activate and configure services offered by your telephony provider (for example network mailbox, call diversion) in the provider's exchange.

 1 Configuring a telephone to use the keypad function

 Keypad sequences are strings of characters and numbers that you can use to enable or disable functions.
 No configuration is necessary to use keypad sequences with telephones, such as FRITZ!Fon C5, that are registered with the base station of your FRITZ!Box.
 If you are using a cordless telephone that is not registered with the FRITZ!Box's base station, you must enable the keypad function first:

 - Configure the telephone so you can send keypad sequences (sequences of characters and numbers, such as *121#) and enter special characters such as * and # with it.
 On many telephones, you can configure this function in the menu "Operation at a PBX > Dialing options > Dial * and #".

 - Enter *#[keypad sequence] (for example *#*50#) on your telephone.
 The telephone must be configured to make calls using the telephone number for which you want to set up the service via keypad sequence.

 To send the keypad sequence *50#, enter *#*50# on your telephone.
 To send this sequence using the second internet telephone number, enter *122*#*50# on the telephone.